ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingviewingclusters.md

 # Adding, viewing, and deleting clusters for vCenter Server instances
 {: #vc_addingviewingclusters}

-You can add your own clusters to VMware vCenter Server instances to expand the compute and storage capacity.
-Within a cluster, you can manage ESXi servers for better resource allocation and high availability.
+You can add your own clusters to VMware vCenter Server® instances to expand the compute and storage capacity.
+Within a cluster, you can manage VMware ESXi™ servers for better resource allocation and high availability.
 When no longer needed, delete the added clusters from your instances.

-Starting with the V3.4 release, you can simultaneously add or delete a cluster while another cluster is being created or deleted.
+For vCenter Server instances V3.4 and later, you can simultaneously add or delete a cluster while another cluster is being created or deleted.
 {:note}

 ## Before you add clusters
 {: #vc_addingviewingclusters-before-add}

 * Whenever possible, add clusters by using the {{site.data.keyword.vmwaresolutions_full}} console.
-Changes that you make on the VMware vSphere Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_short}} console.
+Changes that you make on the VMware vSphere® Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_short}} console.
 Therefore, add clusters to vCenter Server only for on-premises clusters or clusters that you cannot or do not plan to manage in the {{site.data.keyword.vmwaresolutions_short}} console.
 * The number of clusters, hosts, and virtual machines (VMs) determines the maximum limit for the number of clusters you can add.
-You must remain within the VMware sizing guidelines and limits for your deployment.
+You must remain within the VMware® sizing guidelines and limits for your deployment.
 For more information about maximum limits, see [VMware Configuration Maximums](https://configmax.vmware.com/home){:external}.
 * Ensure that you reviewed the [Edge services cluster](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance#vc_orderinginstance-edge-services-cluster) section.
 In addition, for the edge services cluster, you cannot add more than one cluster in the same data center pod.
-If you are adding multiple edge services clusters in the same pod, the clusters would share a transit VLAN, which might cause subsequent issues with the Juniper vSRX installation.
+If you are adding multiple edge services clusters in the same pod, the clusters would share a transit VLAN, which might cause subsequent issues with the Juniper® vSRX installation.

 ## System settings
 {: #vc_addingviewingclusters-adding-sys-settings}